sixeyed/docker-kube-workshop/part-1.md

 curl -v http://localhost:8083
 ```

-All the apps are running as containers on the same Docker engine, two of them as Dokcver stacks and the thirs as a Kuberneted deployment.
+All the apps are running as containers on the same Docker engine, two of them as Docker stacks and the third as a Kubernetes deployment.
 You can view them all with the Docker command line:

 ```
 docker stack ls